sheaivey/rx5808-pro-diversity/README.md

 - Adding Race Band by Shea Ivey
 - Separating Display concerns for TVOut and OLED by Shea Ivey
 - Adding Setup Menu by Shea Ivey
+- DIY Throughole board and documentation. by RCDaddy

 ####License
 The MIT License (MIT)